How to clean pavers

 Mix your solution in a square bucket and apply with a broom is the easiest way.
 Experiment with what you have to apply an even coating.

 The solution should be left on for a minimum of 20 minutes although you can leave it on areas such as driveways etc. The chlorine will dissipate over a few days leaving just the soap.
 If this will cause a slip hazard when it gets wet again or pets will walk on it, it is best to wash it of after treatment.
+For safety.
 You get the best results if you can leave a slight residue on the surface.

 If you don’t need to kill the organics immediately you can use a solution containing Benzalkonium Chloride.
 Products such as Wet and Forget, Wet and Forget Rapid and Glitz 5L Spray And Go all contain this chemical.
 Once you have cleaned the dirt off these can be applied to kill moss, lichen and mould.
 This is a process that happens over time and depends on the elements.